Understanding the Coffee Ratio

 Tips for Consistently Brewing the Perfect Cup

 Finally, let's talk about the brewing process.
 Be patient and allow your coffee to brew fully.
-Rushing the brewing process can result in a weak or bitter cup, whether using the best grind-n-brew coffee maker or the best percolating coffee maker.
+Whether you're using the best grind n brew coffee maker or the best percolating coffee maker, rushing the brewing process can result in a weak or bitter cup.
+A coffee maker brewing coffee

 The Art and Science of Coffee Tasting